 Prediction rule ensembles aim to strike a balance between the high predictive accuracy of decision tree ensembles, and the ease of interpretability of single decision trees and GLMs (Fokkema, 2020; Fokkema & Strobl, 2020).
 The method fits a boosted decision tree ensemble to the training dataset, takes every node from every tree in the ensemble and codes it as a rule of the form if [conditions] then [prediction].
 For example, we can code membership of node 2 in the decision tree above as the condition: Social ≤ 27.
 Similarly, membership of node 14 can be coded as a set of conditions: Social > 27 & Realistic > 17 & Realistic ≤ 24.
 The rules are then dummy variables, indicating membership of a node: A rule takes a value of 1 if its conditions apply (i.e., the observation is a member of the node), and takes a value of 0 if its conditions do not apply (i.e., the observation is not a member of the node).

-Through applying a penalized regression on a dataset containing these both these rules as well as the original predictor variables, we obtain a prediction rule ensemble (PRE).
+Through applying a penalized regression on a dataset containing both these rules as well as the original predictor variables, we obtain a prediction rule ensemble (PRE).
 This technique combines the strengths of penalized regression, decision tree ensembles and single decision trees.
 When a sparse penalized regression method, like lasso regression is used, we can obtain a small set of rules as the final ensemble.
-Although the boosted decision tree ensemble will initially contribute a very large number of nodes 9rules), use of lasso regression will give many of these rules a weight of zero, thus eliminating them from the ensemble.
+Although the boosted decision tree ensemble will initially contribute a very large number of nodes rules), use of lasso regression will give many of these rules a weight of zero, thus eliminating them from the ensemble.

 The fitted PRE consists of 48 rules, providing a great simplification compared to the >500 trees of the boosted ensemble and random forest.
 Note that the current dataset is exceptionally large, which tends to result in longer rule lists if only predictive accuracy is optimized, because very large samples allow for capturing even very nuanced effects.

 Below, the eight most important rules are provided, and the variable importances are depicted.
-Each rule has obtained an estimated coefficient, which are logistic regression coefficients.
+Each rule has obtained an estimated coefficient, these are logistic regression coefficients.
 They reflect the expected increase in log-odds if the conditions of the rule apply.
 The importances show a pattern similar to that of the previous methods.
 Note that variable importances for PRE are computed differently for decision-tree ensembles, and do not require permutation of predictor variables.
 More detail about the method can be found in Fokkema & Strobl (2020), which provides an introduction to PRE aimed at researchers in psychology.

 ## description coefficient ## Soci > 27 & Ente <= 31 & Conv <= 30 0.182 ## Soci > 23 & Ente <= 29 & Real <= 24 0.181 ## Real > 10 & Soci <= 35 -0.175 ## Real <= 22 & Soci > 19 & Inve > 18 0.138 ## Inve > 10 & Real <= 13 0.120 ## Conv <= 23 & Arti <= 29 & Soci > 21 0.112 ## Real <= 26 & Soci > 18 & Ente <= 27 0.113 ## Soci <= 33 & Real > 9 -0.111